SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

 .. http:get:: /browse/origin/(origin_type)/url/(origin_url)/visit/(timestamp)/releases/

-    HTML view that produces a display of the list of releases found during the latest visit of a SWH origin.
+    HTML view that produces a display of the list of releases found during a visit of a SWH origin closest to the provided timestamp.

     The following data are displayed for each release: